 ApexSQL Search can help.
 It’s a FREE SQL Server Management Studio and Visual Studio add-in which finds text in SQL database objects, and data in SQL database tables and views.
-It allows changing the tables, views, stored procedures, functions, columns, parameter names and schemas without breaking dependencies, while visualizing all objects’ interdependencies
+It allows changing the tables, views, stored procedures, functions, columns, parameter names and schemas without breaking dependencies, while visualizing all object interdependencies.

 - Open SQL Server Management Studio or Visual Studio

-- In the Object explorer/Server explorer, find the table or view column you want to rename
+- In the Object Explorer/Server Explorer, navigate to a table or view column you want to rename

 - Right-click on the column and select the Safe rename option from the ApexSQL Search menu:

-- To see the changes that will be executed, click Generate preview in the Smart rename column dialog
+- To see the changes that will be executed, click Generate preview in the Safe rename column dialog

 - The Generated script tab shows the script that will be executed to rename the column: